concourse/blog/content/posts/2025-01-06-concourse-2024-review.md

 # Concourse is 10 Years Old!

 The [first commit](https://github.com/concourse/concourse/commit/e3cb2182bb1523718f65714d0c20e176572726a9#diff-c693279643b8cd5d248172d9c22cb7cf4ed163a3c98c8a3f69c2717edd3eacb7) for Concourse was made April 13th, 2014.
 That's over 10 years ago!
 Not sure how all that time flew by, but I guess it means Concourse is "legacy software", especially on the timescale of the internet.
-Concourse is well on its way to getting it's pilot license, only four more years to go (in [Canada](https://tc.canada.ca/en/aviation/licensing-pilots-personnel/flight-crew-licences-permits-ratings/general-information-pilot-licences-permits) at least).
+Concourse is well on its way to getting its pilot license, only four more years to go (in [Canada](https://tc.canada.ca/en/aviation/licensing-pilots-personnel/flight-crew-licences-permits-ratings/general-information-pilot-licences-permits) at least).

 Concourse has changed so much over the years.
 Overall I would say Concourse's development has been about slow and thoughtful improvements.
 I think it's paid off well so far for the project and will continue to do so in the future.
 There are a lot of exciting things we can still add onto Concourse, and I think there are a lot of existing things we can continue to refine and improve.